mikofski/sifter2github/README.rst

 - Edit `inputs.py` with the appropriate inputs
 - Run::

-  % python sifter2github.py
+  $ python sifter2github.py

 Where:

-- sifter-host:
+- sifter-host: Sifter account/company
-- sifter-token:
+- sifter-token: Sifter API token
-- sifter-project:
+- sifter-project: Sifter project to migrate issues from
-- github-user:
+- github-user: Github username used in calls to Github API.
+If a username match is not found from Sifter, this username will be set add the issue adder/owner
-- github-password:
+- github-password: Password for above account
-- github-repo:
+- github-repo: Github repository to receive the issues from Sifter
-- github-org: (Optional)
+- github-org: Organization that owns the destination repository (Optional)